-Sales Returns and Allowances-The Company maintains a provision for sales returns and allowances for potential returns of defective or damaged products and products shipped in error and invoice adjustments.
-The Company adjusts the provision quarterly using a combination of specific identification and an estimated general reserve based on historical experience.
+Sales Returns and Allowances-The Company maintains a provision for potential returns of defective or damaged products and products shipped in error and invoice adjustments.
+The Company adjusts the provision through consideration of a combination of specific identification and historical experience.
 Increases to the provision result in a reduction of revenue.
 The provision is included in accrued liabilities in the Condensed Consolidated Balance Sheets.

-Allowance for Doubtful Accounts Receivable-The Company evaluates the collectability of accounts receivable to determine the appropriate allowance for doubtful accounts.
-In determining the amount of the allowance, the Company considers aging of accounts, historical credit losses, customer-specific information and other relevant factors.
+Allowance for Doubtful Accounts Receivable-The Company evaluates the collectability of accounts receivable to determine the appropriate allowance for doubtful accounts considering the aging of accounts, historical credit losses, customer-specific information and other relevant factors.
 Increases to the allowance result in an increase in selling, general and administrative expenses.
-The Company reviews accounts and adjusts the allowance based on current circumstances and charges off uncollectible receivables against the allowance when all attempts to collect the receivable have failed.
+The Company adjusts the allowance based on current circumstances and charges off uncollectible receivables against the allowance when all attempts to collect the receivable have failed.
 The Company's history of write-offs against the allowance has not been significant.

 Inventories-Inventories are stated at the lower of cost or net realizable value based on the first-in, first-out cost method (FIFO).
 The Company's industry is characterized by rapid product development and frequent new product introductions.
-Uncertain timing of product approvals, variability in product launch strategies and variation in product use all impact inventory reserves for excess, obsolete and expired products.
-An estimated inventory reserve for excess, obsolete and expired inventory is recorded quarterly.
+Uncertain timing of regulatory approval, variability in product launch strategies and variation in product use cause the Company to maintain reserves for excess, obsolete and expired products.
 Increases to inventory reserves result in an increase in cost of revenue.
-Inventories are written off against the reserve when they are physically disposed.
+Inventories are written off against reserves when they are physically disposed.